smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/01-CSV/README.md

 ## Optional

 Now try refactoring the code using the [`csv.DictReader`](https://docs.python.org/3/library/csv.html#csv.DictReader) class.
 You should no longer need the `line_count` variable.
 Also, what is the type of `row` now?
 Is it still the same as before?
-As usual, discuss about the code with your buddy and check your understanding with `type()`.
+As usual, discuss the code with your buddy and check your understanding with `type()`.

-After each question is solved please `add`/`commit`/`push` your code in this current challenge.
+After each question is solved please `add`/`commit`/`push` your code.

 Have fun!